An Invitation to Tropical Alexandrov Curvature: Curvature: Classical and Alexandrov

 \subsection{Related Notions: Combinatorial and Discrete Curvature}

 A notion of combinatorial curvature was introduced by Gromov in the 1980s to study hyperbolic groups, which has since been widely adapted by both discretizing classical smooth notions and adapting notions for discrete settings \citep{gromov1987hyperbolic,ishida1990pseudo}.

-Notably, various versions of curvature have been developed for graphs, Markov chains, piecewise flat shapes, and polyhedral settings---including polyhedra, noncompact polyhedra, and polyhedral surfaces \citep{cheeger2015lower,cheeger1984curvature,ollivier2009ricci,banchoff1967critical,banchoff1970critical}.
+Notably, various versions of curvature have been developed for graphs, Markov chains, piecewise flat shapes, and polyhedral settings---including polyhedra, noncompact polyhedra, and polyhedral surfaces \citep{cheeger2015lower,cheeger1984curvature,ollivier2009ricci,banchoff1970critical}.
 All of these ideas fall within the broad and active research direction of discrete curvature and discrete geometry \citep{najman2014discrete,najman2017modern}.
 These notions may also be studied for possible alternative curvatures for the tropical projective torus, however, these are entirely different approaches which we do not take in this work.

 A relative disadvantage of many alternative curvature notions and their discrete counterparts is that they are often defined using quite complicated and long formulae, which makes it difficult to assess whether these notions are intrinsic or not.
 This is in contrast to more geometric definitions---such as Alexandrov curvature---and why these may be more preferable to study.

 We note here, however, that is indeed possible to study alternative discrete notions of curvature using existing work on the tropical optimal transport problem, which has been set up and used to derive tropical Wasserstein distances: solving the optimal transport problem with respect to the tropical metric and using Dirac masses will the {\em Ollivier--Ricci curvature} of the tropical projective torus \citep{OLLIVIER2007643,Lee2021}.